Inventory turnover formula

 Days of inventory — the other way to see it

 Days of inventory is 365 / Turns.
 A five-turn business holds about 73 days of inventory.
 A fifteen-turn grocery store holds about 24 days.
 The more perishable or seasonal the product, the fewer days you want to hold.
-Fashion runs 4–6 turns because trends shift quickly; electronics runs 6–10 turns because new models replace old ones; groceries run 14–20 turns because food spoils.
+Fashion runs 4–6 turns because trends shift quickly; electronics runs 6–10 turns because new models replace old; groceries run 14–20 because food spoils.

 Industry benchmarks